shandysulen/ethereum-dapp-starter/README.md

 $ pnpm i -g rimraf dotenv-cli
 ```

-## Go figure
+## High effort, low reward

-_This is a scratchboard of small things I'd like to figure out but don't really matter.
+_This is a scratchboard of small things I'd like to figure out but don't really drive much value.
 This section may move to Issues at some point._

 - Why doesn't `trpc.invalidate()` work?
 Likely conflicts with another package consuming `@tanstack/react-query`.
 Fixing this allows us to remove `useInvalidateQueries`.
 - Remove `ReferenceError: localStorage is not defined` errors that show up due to Coinbase Wallet (WalletConnect)